quicwg/base-drafts/draft-ietf-quic-transport.md

 contiguous range.
 This minimizes the risk that differing semantics are attributed to the same codepoint by different implementations.

-Use of the first available codepoint in a range is reserved for use by specifications that are developed through the standards process
-{{?STD=RFC2026}}; the early codepoint assignment process
-{{!EARLY-ASSIGN=RFC7120}} can be used for these values.
+Use of the first available codepoint in a range is reserved for allocation using the Standards Action policy; see Section 4.9 of {{!RFC8126}}.
+The early codepoint assignment process {{!EARLY-ASSIGN=RFC7120}} can be used for these values.

 For codepoints that are encoded in variable-length integers ({{integer-encoding}}), such as frame types, codepoints that encode to four or